 In this example, we as data scientist got a question from an operational director to optimize the production process.
 In this case, product 1 (Quantity = 1000) & product 2 (Quantity = 750) takes place in four locations; each location has a capacity of 500 units.
 Other variables such as the costs and the prices depend on the product and the location of production, see table below:

 Combination Power BI and Python

-This linear optimization task is performed with the Scipy library in Python.
+Particularly, this linear optimization task is performed with the Scipy library in Python.
 The outcomes are visualized in Power BI.
 The Python code runs in the background.
 This Power BI dashboard provides an overview of the optimal allocation, the results can also be incorporated in other dashboards and/or reports.
 Power BI provides the opportunity to share the outcomes with colleagues.

 As a result of this price increase, the profit increased from 220K to 230K and all inputs are allocated.
 This is a quite simple example, but this can of course be extended.
 The possibilities are limitless!